finos/code-scanning/README.md

 ### Proactive

-_A new CVE that affecting a downstream library makes the current code vulnerable._
+_A newly discovered CVE that is affecting a downstream library makes the current code vulnerable._

 It is very important to notify developers quickly and privately, to prevent malicious actors taking advantage of the vulnerability.
 This can be easily achieved by running the same reactive scan **on a schedule**, for example daily (see examples below).